Observational constraints on conformal time symmetry, missing matter and double dark energy: Phenomenology

-In Fig.~\ref{fig:MPk}, we plot the predicted matter power spectra for different values of $\Omega_{X,0}$; again the other parameters are set to their concordance values.
+In Fig.~\ref{fig:MPk}, we plot the predicted matter power spectra for different values of $\Omega_{X,0}$; again the other parameters are set to their concordance values, with $\Omega_{\Lambda,0}$ varied to incorporate the missing matter density.
 We see that the dominant effect of the additional component is on the normalisation of the matter power spectrum.
-The amplitude of fluctuations is enhanced for $\Omega_{X,0} >0$ and suppressed for $\Omega_{X,0}<0$.
-By contrast, the positions of the acoustic oscillations, which depend largely on the matter density, are unaffected by the introduction of the additional component.
+The amplitude of fluctuations is supressed for $\Omega_{X,0} >0$ and enhanced for $\Omega_{X,0}<0$.
+By contrast, the positions of the acoustic oscillations, which depend on the matter density, are unaffected by the introduction of the additional component.

+It is worth noting that, although the background evolution of the universe is identical for our missing matter (or double dark-energy) model and for a model with a single time-varying dark energy component defined by (\ref{eq:weff}) (provided $\Omega_{\Lambda,0}$ and $\Omega_{X,0}$ have the same sign), the evolution of perturbations is, in general, {\it different} for the two cases.
+This is true even in the simplest case where one assumes the same dynamical behaviour for the generic dark energy components in the two models, namely that they exhibit Gaussian adiabatic perturbations.
+This is illustrated in Fig.~\ref{fig:weffperts}, in which we plot the CMB and matter power spectra for a specific example of each model.

+Consequently, we reiterate our earlier comment that the many previous studies of models containing a single time-varying dark-energy component are {\it not} equivalent to the study presented here.